merzainc/merzainc.github.io/README.md

 ### `npm test`

-Currently temporarily not available.
+Currently temporarily not available..

 ### `npm run build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://www.c-sharpcorner.com/article/how-to-deploy-react-application-on-github-pages/) for more information.

 ## Learn More